francois-gm/go-kabk-y1b/02 - Assignment 1 (ode to CSS)/README.md

 - Make a page that 'celebrates' a CSS property (an *ode*, a *homage*...)
 - In the format of an HTML page that uses your assigned CSS property
 - The page should be a work in itself, so don't be scared to get "conceptual" or "abstract"
-- ... but needs to stay true to the property assigned
+- But(!), you need to stay true to the property assigned
 - Ultimately, each combined pages will form a collection of pages
 - You might have to use other CSS properties as well in order to 'highlight' your property.
 - During the assignment, you will have time to share your findings on your assigned property, as well as learn about other's findings